E. Kitch Childs

-E. Kitch Childs (April 11, 1937 – January 10, 1993) was a significant American clinical psychologist and an activist known for her participation in the women's liberation movement in North America and for advocating for minority women, prostitutes, gays and lesbians.
+E. Kitch Childs (April 11, 1937 – January 10, 1993) was a significant American clinical psychologist and an activist known for her participation in the women's liberation movement in North America during the "second wave" of feminism during the 1960s and 70s.
+It was during this time that 'Feminist Therapy' emerged which Childs spearheaded.
+Through this work she advocated for minority women, prostitutes, gays and lesbians.
 She was a founding member of the University of Chicago's Gay Liberation and the first African American woman to earn her doctorate degree in Human Development at the University of Chicago.

 Education

 Childs attended the University of Pittsburgh, and she graduated with a Bachelor of Science in Chemistry.
 She was so brilliant academically that she accomplished this during her early teen years.
 Later, Childs would attend the University of Chicago and received her Master of Science in Human Development in 1972.
 She was one of the first African-American women to earn a doctorate from the University of Chicago, also in human development.

 Early life

 Childs was born in Pittsburgh, Pennsylvania as the youngest and only girl in her family.
 Along with her three older brothers, Childs moved to Chicago, Illinois to live with their grandmother.
 During the 1940s Chicago was extremely segregated.
 Childs lost two of her older brothers to racial violence at a young age.